CecileDecker/ConvexProgramming/README.md

-# ConvexProgramming
+# Convex Programming
-Implementation of some convex optimisation problems (following the part 3 of MA5232 course, NUS)
+Implementation of some convex optimisation problems

+Following the part 3 of MA5232 course, National University of Singapore